KeithYJohnson/JSCalculator/README.md

 Your output is a string: “Your trip will take 3.5 hours and cost $255.33.”

-For every 1 MPH over 60 MPH, reduce the the MPG by 2 MPG. (i.e. a car that normally gets 30 mpg would only get 28 mpg if its speed were 61 mph.
+For every 1 MPH over 60 MPH, reduce the MPG by 2 MPG. (i.e. a car that normally gets 30 mpg would only get 28 mpg if its speed were 61 mph.
 Handle the case that this value gets below zero).